Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 > > Between the original assembly and the medaka polished assembly:
 > > - Total length, maximum length and average length have all increased as has the N50, the minimum length and GC content have decreased as has the quartile range of lengths.
 > > Between the medaka polished assembly and the pilon polished assembly:
-> > - The total length, average length, maximum length, Q3 and N50 have all decreased.
-However they are all still larger than the original, un-polished, assembly.
+> > - The total length, average length, maximum length, Q1, Q2, minimum length and N50 have all increased.
+The GC% and Q3 have decreased.
 > {: .solution}
 {: .challenge}